emilyallerdings/CustomCharmAPI/README.md

   <h3 align="center">Clover Pit Custom Charm API</h3>

   <p align="center">
-    An API which allows for easy addition of extra charms to the game.
+    An API which allows for easy addition of extra charms to the CloverPit game!
   </p>
 </div>